 Expression of cultural identity

-Although intangible, for mountainous countries such as Switzerland, where it has long since been a substantial element of the national identity, managing avalanche danger is a matter of existential importance.
-As long ago as the early 19th century, defensive structures were erected in avalanche starting zones – walls and earthen terraces were constructed for the purpose of actually preventing avalanches.
+Although intangible, for mountainous countries such as Switzerland, where it has long since been a substantial element of the national identity, managing avalanche risk is a matter of existential importance.
+As long ago as the early 19th century, avalanche defense structures were erected in avalanche starting zones – walls and earthen terraces were constructed for the purpose of preventing avalanches.
 And individuals such as foresters pioneered the practice of observing and recording avalanches.
 In the 1930s, when the Federal Expert Commission for Avalanche Research was founded, and ten years later when the institute’s first home was built on the Weissfluhjoch, a national platform was established for conducting and supporting professional scientific research of global significance.
 The avalanche warning, its best-known service is the avalanche bulletin, became a public mission, as did the planning of sustainable land use with the aid of avalanche danger maps.

 Recognition will raise awareness

 Now integrated alongside the latest technology and innovative science, knowledge handed down across the centuries continues to play an important role in the evaluation of avalanche danger.
 Global climate change is currently triggering significant changes in high Alpine regions in particular.
 Switzerland and other mountainous countries are therefore likely to witness an increase in the incidence of natural hazards, such as snow and rock avalanches, debris flows, rock slope failure and melting permafrost.
 At the same time, the desire to provide better and more cost-effective protection, and to produce more precise forecasts, is growing all the time.
-These aspirations apply in particular to the practice of managing avalanche danger.
+These aspirations apply in particular to the practice of managing avalanche risk.
 Expressing his delight with the inscription, Jürg Schweizer comments, “This recognition underscores the excellence of the cooperation that is being carried out and raises awareness of a danger that is often underestimated.”